LikeLion-at-CAU-11th/Byeongrok-Min/README.md

 - 🤭 I'm 22 years old.
 Since June, 2023. haha
 - 😀 I like football and basketball, (hope programming...)
+- 😪 I stay at my hometown every Friday.
+Because I have no class.
+- 😨 My hometown is Gwacheon city, Gyeongi-do.
+So I have to get a bus and subway everyday to go to class.

 ```
 print("Hello likeLion CAU")
 ```